Discover two simple ways to avoid lazy subscribers who ignore or delete your emails so you can build a high-quality, engaged email marketing list.

 They don’t open emails and they don’t subscribe.
 Instead, they stay on the list and keep clicking delete.
 Sometimes they’re interested but too busy to pay attention, other times they subscribe aspirationally, and still others subscribe just to lurk and watch.

 They stick your emails in a “read later” folder or even set up rules to reroute all email marketing away from their inbox.
 They have the intent to look at everything they subscribe to, but instead, messages end up accumulating in that folder until they simple get deleted and the process begins again.

 Grow An Engaged Email List

-List-building email marketing strategies like hosting free webinars and trainings, creating free opt-in offers and ethical bribes, providing access to resource libraries, and extending invitations to join communities are designed to get as many people as possible to join your email list.
-If done strategically, with the right offers and messaging, these efforts attract subscribers aligned with your ideal client or customer persona.
+List-building email marketing strategies like hosting free webinars and training, creating free opt-in offers and ethical bribes, providing access to resource libraries, and extending invitations to join communities are designed to get as many people as possible to join your email list and brand community.
+If done strategically, with the right offers and messaging, these efforts attract subscribers aligned with your freelance business niche or ideal client persona.

-But even with the best intentions and strongest strategies, there will always be people who just wanted a free thing and people who join your email list then don’t pay attention.
+But even with the best intentions, there will always be those who just want a free thing and those who join your email list and don’t pay attention.